jfspps/ChemStore/README.md

   - (List of) ChemicalOrdered (many-to-many)

 The mappings are many-to-many since it is likely that the same quantity of apparatus and/or reagents will be requested again.

+# <a id="Payara"></a> Payara Application Server

+ChemStore is designed to run over the Payara Application Server.
+To build a fat JAR file with the Payara server embedded, execute `mvn clean package` from the project parent directory.
+To run the app, enter `java -jar ChemStore-1.0-SNAPSHOT-microbundle --port 5000`, noting that the port parameter is optional.

+# EclipseLink

+ChemStore uses the EclipseLink ORM with the H2 embedded database.

 # Future capabilities of ChemStore